Your order left our facility in perfect condition. It should arrive the same way!

 - Forklift Consideration: Measure your forklift forks to ensure you can extend 2/3 of the way into the load.
 For our 40″ × 80″ or larger tables, we recommend 72″ or 84″ fork extensions.

 - Liftgate Consideration: The standard LTL Carrier liftgate is 48″ x 96″.
 Tables over 40″x80″ cannot typically be safely offloaded with this service.
-Customers without a forklift that purchase larger tables, may need to pickup and transportation from the carrier terminal.
+Customers without a forklift that purchase larger tables, may need to pickup and transport from the carrier terminal.

 Please contact us if you have any concerns about receiving, or if we need to make special plans to get things delivered safely!

-Do not sign the Proof of Delivery (POD) without inspecting your order or we (you and Texas Metal Works) will not be able to file a successful claim.
+Please don’t sign the Proof of Delivery (POD) without inspecting your order or we (you and Texas Metal Works) will not be able to file a successful claim.
 Examine the pallet, boxes, table legs, top and walk around the entire delivery.
 We suggest taking pictures of your delivery from all angles before the driver leaves.

 Determine whether to Accept or Reject the delivery